Reitumetse24/Work-readiness-portfolio/README.md

 ### ✨ Reflection

 **Situation:**
-During the Business Communication module, I was tasked with preparing a professional email and formal report for a simulated company scenario.
+During the Business Communication module, I was tasked with preparing a professional email and formal report for a simulated company scenario.</br>
 **Task:**
-My goal was to communicate a project update clearly and professionally, ensuring the message was concise, respectful, and well-formatted for a business environment.
+My goal was to communicate a project update clearly and professionally, ensuring the message was concise, respectful, and well-formatted for a business environment.</br>
 **Action:**
 I applied the principles of formal communication by organizing my email logically, using appropriate salutations, and ensuring correct grammar and tone.
-I also practiced verbal communication through group discussions, focusing on clarity and active listening.
+I also practiced verbal communication through group discussions, focusing on clarity and active listening.</br>
 **Result:**
 As a result, my communication became more confident and effective.
 I received positive feedback from my peers and facilitator for professionalism and tone.
 This experience strengthened my ability to write and speak in a clear, structured, and respectful manner suitable for the workplace.